prototypefund/reproducible-website/_events/paris2018/report.md

 - apt install a requires b

-- concern: treshold for 1.1 is not there, but 1.0 is there
+- concern: threshold for 1.1 is not there, but 1.0 is there

 - first resolve all the packages, then install something